Divest for health!

 Health insurers are finally starting to wake up to the health impacts of fossil fuels and the resulting impacts of climate change following clarion calls on the issue from medical bodies around the world, including the Australian Medical Association and the Royal Australian College of Physicians.

 The World Health Organisation has predicted that between 2030 and 2050, climate change is expected to cause approximately 250,000 additional deaths per year from malnutrition, malaria, diarrhoea and heat stress.

 Health insurance funds have led the broader divestment out of tobacco and in many cases munitions, acknowledging the hypocrisy of investing in products which threaten human health.
 Now it’s time for all Australia’s health insurers to ditch dirty fossil fuels for exactly the same reason.

 Take action!
-Complete the form below to ask your health insurer to divest from fossil fuels.
+Complete this form to demand your health insurer divests from fossil fuels now.

 |HEALTH INSURER||EQUITIES INVESTMENTS (AU$)*||POSITION|

 |ACA Health Benefits Fund||$3.5 million||Likely to be invested in fossil fuels.|